NachtRaveVL/FDMM_DCS/CONTRIBUTING.md

 ##### Statically loaded / non-debuggable environment

-At the same time, in a statically loaded, and thus release, environment the require() method is rewired via lua-src-diet, which does a great job of wrapping each require()'ed file in a single clojure that then gets called when needed in the final mission file.
+At the same time, in a statically loaded, and thus release, environment the require() method is rewired via node-lua-distiller, which does a great job of wrapping each require()'ed file in a single clojure that then gets called when needed in the final static master mission script file.

 ### Debugger setup